-Puerto Rican southpaw Orlando Cruz (25-4-1, 13 KO) travels to the Motorpoint Arena in Cardiff, Wales on November 26 to challenge Terry Flanagan (31-0, 12 KO) for the Englishman’s WBO Lightweight world title.
+Puerto Rican southpaw Orlando Cruz (25-4-1, 13 KO) travels to the Motorpoint Arena in Cardiff, Wales on Nov 26 to challenge Terry Flanagan (31-0, 12 KO) for the Englishman’s WBO lightweight world title.

 Flanagan, 27, defends his WBO strap for the fourth time since winning the belt over Jose Zepeda in 2015.